Library and Information Science, S.L.I.S.

 |Select 24 hours of electives||24|

-- Any student who has not taken SLIS 705 or shown evidence of having completed its equivalent, will be required to satisfactorily complete it (with a grade of B or better) in addition to the 30 minimum required hours.
-(A research methods course satisfactorily completed (with a grade of B or better) in another discipline may be substituted for SLIS 705 at the descretion of the advisor.)
+- Any student who has not taken ISCI 705 or shown evidence of having completed its equivalent, will be required to satisfactorily complete it (with a grade of B or better) in addition to the 30 minimum required hours.
+(A research methods course satisfactorily completed (with a grade of B or better) in another discipline may be substituted for ISCI 705 at the discretion of the advisor.)

 Program of Study